redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 'Besides the Communists in Germany our correspondence will include German Socialists in Paris and London.
-Our relations with England are already established; as for France we all believe that it would be impossible to find a better correspondent than you.'1
+Our relations with England are already established; as for France we all believe that it would be impossible to find a better correspondent than you [^09].'

 Beside the Communists in Germany our correspondence will include German Socialists in Paris and London.
 Our relations with England are already